 Taken as a whole multichannel monitoring means that full strategic development, planning, prioritization, resource allocation and prediction of true company wide costs and ROI can be made with a much more stable foundation that is based on real data, not gut feel.

-While traditional static website monitoring can only tell you if the checkout URL or search URL is up or down, the Automated Mystery Shopping that is at the the heart of SciVisums dynamic user journey monitoring tests the whole process, end to end, by ‘Doing what the customer Does’.
+While traditional static website monitoring can only tell you if the checkout URL or search URL is up or down, the Automated Mystery Shopping that is at the heart of thinkTribe’s dynamic user journey monitoring tests the whole process, end to end, by ‘Doing what the customer Does’.
 In turn this frees your IT teams to plan effectively for hardware and IT infrastructure to cope with varying demand – such as “rush hours” and quiet periods, seasonal fluctuations and major campaign activities

 The SV Monitoring Suite includes a number of products, designed for the needs of different teams, but which all use the same data and the same common language to provide a “single point of truth” to enable easy collaboration across the organisation.